 Farming takes place on Jack's farmland.
 There must be a section of farmland cleared in order to start any farming.

 To remove weeds, simply pick them up and throw them or chop them with a sickle.
 To remove rocks, equip the hammer and bash the rock until it disappears (the small ones will only take one hit whereas the big ones will take longer).
 To remove stumps, equip the axe and hit the stump until it disappears.
-Destroying stumps will also add lumber to your supply.
+Destroying stumps will also add lumber to the player's supply.
 All tools can be found in the tool shed located just beneath the chicken coop.

 To harvest crops, simply pick them up when ready to harvest and throw them in the shipping bin located next to the farm's exit.
 To harvest grass, use the sickle on the grass and it will be placed as fodder in the silo automatically.